khaledkaram510/chicklist/README.md

 # chicklist
-the first chick list i make with html , css and javascribt
+the first chick list i make with html , css and javascript